Nursing (Mental Health) BSc

 We also welcome applications from the University of Leeds Interdisciplinary Foundation Programme.
 Candidates from this programme must successfully complete the year with an overall score of at least 60%.

-Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.
+Read more about UK and Republic of Ireland accepted qualifications or contact the School’s Undergraduate Admissions Team.

 Alternative entry

-Were committed to identifying the best possible applicants, regardless of personal circumstances or background.
+We’re committed to identifying the best possible applicants, regardless of personal circumstances or background.

-Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.
+Access to Leeds is a contextual admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

-Find out more about Access to Leeds and alternative admissions.
+Find out more about Access to Leeds and contextual admissions.

 Typical Access to Leeds offer

-Access to Leeds: Pass.
+Access to Leeds: Pass

 International Foundation Year